-With nonstop parades, festivals, parties, performances, and activities, it’s fair to say that California’s theme parks turn almost every day into a holiday.
-Even so, certain times of year get even more spectacular—like July 4th fireworks at LEGOLAND California, or a New Year’s Eve party aboard the Queen Mary.
-Here are sure-to-please festivities, listed in order by date, to add to your California vacation plans.
+With nonstop parades, festivals, parties, performances, and activities, it’s fair to say that California’s theme parks and vacation spots turn almost every day into a holiday.
+Even so, certain times of year get even more spectacular.

 The legendary Queen Mary luxury ocean liner, now permanently docked in Long Beach, might just be the biggest party boat in the world.
-The ship’s social calendar overflows with special annual events, taking place on or adjacent to the 1,000-foot/305-meter, 81,000-ton/73,482-metric-ton cruise ship.
+The ship’s social calendar overflows with special annual events, taking place on or adjacent to the 1,000-foot, 81,000-ton cruise ship.

-Dolphins and killer whales aren’t the only thing leaping high at this top attraction in early spring.
-In commemoration of the annual Lunar New Year, special events focus on Asian cultures, with performances, foods, and decorations.
+Dolphins and killer whales aren’t the only things leaping through the air at this top attraction in February.
+In commemoration of the annual Lunar New Year, special events focus on Asian cultures, with performances, foods, music, and decorations.

 All events are included as part of your admission, so you can also take in all the other shows and enjoy the rides throughout SeaWorld during your visit.